PauloGSC/Minesweeper/README.md

-# Minesweeper_Tkinter
+# Minesweeper
-Minesweeper game implemented in Python using Tkinter.
+Minesweeper game implemented in Python using tkinter.